pointfreeco/swift-parsing/Sources/Parsing/Documentation.docc/Parsing.md

 try users.parse(input)  // [User(id: 1, name: "Blob", isAdmin: true), ...]
 ```

-This says that to parse a user we:
+This says that to parse a user from a `Substring` we:

 * Parse and consume an integer from the beginning of the input
 * then a comma